Baylisascaris procyonis

-Baylisascaris procyonis, also known by the common name of raccoon roundworm, is a roundworm nematode, found ubiquitously in raccoons, the definitive hosts.
+Baylisascaris procyonis, also known by the common name raccoon roundworm, is a roundworm nematode, found ubiquitously in raccoons, the definitive hosts.
 It is named after H. A. Baylis, who studied them in the 1920s–30s, and Greek askaris (intestinal worm).
-Baylisascaris larvae in paratenic hosts can migrate, causing visceral larva migrans (VLM).
+Baylisascaris larvae in paratenic hosts can migrate, causing larva migrans.
 Baylisascariasis as the zoonotic infection of humans is rare, though extremely dangerous due to the ability of the parasite's larvae to migrate into brain tissue and cause damage.
-Concern for human infection has been increasing over the years due to urbanization of rural areas resulting in the increase in proximity and potential human interaction with raccoons.
+Concern for human infection has been increasing over the years due to the urbanization of rural areas, resulting in the increase in proximity and potential human interaction with raccoons.

 Signs and symptoms

 The potential for human infection was noted in 1969 by Paul C. Beaver, who studied infected mice, and the first case was reported 15 years later.
-Human infection with B. procyonis has been relatively rare, with about 30 cases reported since 1980.
+Human infection with B. procyonis has been relatively rare, with 37 cases reported since 1980.
 However, disease caused by this parasite can be extremely dangerous, causing death or severe symptoms.
-Reported disease has primarily afflicted children and almost all cases were a result of the ingestion of contaminated soil or feces.
+Reported disease has primarily afflicted children and almost all cases were a result of the ingestion of contaminated soil or feces (pica).
 Even with treatment, prognosis is poor and patients in nearly all cases experience permanent neurological damage.
-Infection of the eyes may result in permanent visual damage and loss.
-The common antihelmintic medicines are able to treat adult worms living in the intestines, but are less effective against migrating larvae.
-Aggressive and early treatment with corticosteroids and albendazole have in a few instances resulted in complete recoveries.
+Serious complications include prolonged migration and persistence of helminth larvae in the viscera (visceral larva migrans), the brain (neural larva migrans), and the eye (ocular larva migrans).
 It is possible that human infection is more common than diagnosed and most cases do not reach a clinical stage.
 Antibodies to B. procyonis have been found in otherwise healthy individuals, suggesting subclinical infections.